djaus2/CC2650SensorTag-CS/README.md

 - Windows 10 Desktop Builds 15063 TBA
 - Windows 10 Phone Builds 14393 TBA
 - Windows 10 Phone Builds 15063 TBA
+---
+**Note 1:** *This version of the app requires pairing to be done outside of the app.
+Ther are no Pair/Unpair buttons.*

-**Note** ARM Appx Packages availble in the repository for side loading on RPI and Phone
+**Note 2:** The current version OF THE APP is available as an ARM Appx Package in the repository for side loading on RPI and Phone.

-**NB:**
-This version counts the updates events per 15 seconds and writes to a log file **sample.log** in
+**Note 3:** This version counts the updates events per 15 seconds and writes to a log file **sample.log** in
-\\minwinpc\c$\Data\Users\DefaultAccount\Documents
+\\\minwinpc\c$\Data\Users\DefaultAccount\Documents

+**Note 4:** There is now an option, at app startup, to limit the ambience (temperature, pressure and humidity) readings to being periodic on demand rather than for every change.
+- After startup in on changed mode, the sensors are disabled.
+- Periodically through the event count monitoring timer, the sensors are manually read.
+- The period can be set in minutes, at app startup.
+- Luminosity remains in update on changed mode.
+- Motion remains on auto-periodic updates (1 second period).
+---
 The code has been specifically refactored so that the CC2650 functionality is defined in a separate class.
 The UI for displaying data and for user input is in the MainPage class.
+Luminosity still remains as being auto-updated and motion remains as periodicaly updated every second.

 Code for handling Bluetooth connectivity, characteristic metadata, service code and event handlers are all in the CC2650 class.
 The class uses a callback mechanism to update data in the UI.